magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/InputSubsystem/Extensions/DeviceLayouts/UnityEngine.XR.MagicLeap.InputSubsystem.Extensions.DeviceLayouts.md

 ### ControllerCalibrationAccuracy {#enums-controllercalibrationaccuracy}

-Enum representing the current controller calibration accuracy For use with MagicLeapController.calibrationAccuracy IntegerControl.
+Enum representing the current controller calibration accuracy For use with MagicLeapController.calibrationAccuracy IntegerControl

 | Enumerator | Value | Description |
 | ---------- | ----- | ----------- |